VANatHeritage/SDM-PresencePreProc/Prepping_Obs_for_SDM.md

 - **IMPORTANT**: Do this step even if you only have one observation feature class.
   - It will finalize the dataset with a standard set of fields, and mark duplicated areas among polygons, if they exist
 - If you want to include only a subset of the observation features classes in the geodatabase, you need to check the boxes next to them.
 With none checked, it will use all feature classes in the geodatabase
-- The output feature class needs to be output to a geodatabase.
-Best to output it to the input geodatabase
+- The output feature class needs to be output to a geodatabase
+- This tool will only carry over occurrences marked `sdm_use = 1`
 - This step creates several intermediate files during processing.
 Avoid accessing the input/output geodatabase during execution

 #### 5. Edit SDM training dataset as needed